 Food Republic is the very first digital recipe book by acclaimed Miami Chef Jose Mendin.
-I enjoyed working with Jose to understand the creative thought process behind each of his dishes so I could write an engaging and interesting introduction for each recipe.
+I worked closely with Jose to understand the creative thought process behind each of his dishes so I could write an engaging and interesting introduction for each recipe.

 Below is an example of 4 introductions:

 In 2002 Jose was flown out to London, England by one of the world’s most renowned restaurants.
 He recalls that every time he’d indulge in the nightlife he'd always end the night in the same China Town restaurant, where they would serve you beer in a teacup.
 He swiftly established their Salt and Pepper Shrimp as his staple and took pleasure in the strong tastes that would linger all day.
 Pondering over the chef’s tricks of the trade, one night Chef Mendin got talking to the cooks to understand the secrets behind the dish.
 He was excited to learn that the important characteristic was in the marinade and the strong taste he adored was the raw, ground fried garlic.
 A technique he fondly embraces and uses to pronounce the distinct taste in his Salt and Pepper Squid.

 The Butter Crab Roll encapsulates Chef Mendin’s ability to efficaciously intermix a diverse collection of culture, cuisine and modern techniques.
 Blossoming from Chef Mendin’s love of eating lobster & crab dipped in clarified butter, the Butter Crab Roll illustrates his desire to produce a traditional American classic, expressed through the flavors of Japanese cuisine.
 A concept that was bought to life by Pubbelly Sushi Chef Yuki Ieto, he set in motion the concept of two crab hand rolls, rolled sushi style, served with a ponzu butter dipping sauce.